langkilde/courses/coursera/functional_programming_specialization/functional_program_design/README.md

 Scala supports the ```while``` loop, but while is not necessary and instead could be described as functions.

 Classical ```for``` loop can *not* be modeled by higher-order function. ```forEach``` is a building block for the same behaviour.

+States are useful as they allow for powerful designs, but we lose referential transparency.

+### Assignment Quickcheck